-10 marketing tips for your small business
+10 marketing tips for small businesses

 Conducting market research is a key part of developing your marketing strategy, and it can be done on whatever scale matches your business – from informal conversations to online research and your own structured surveys.
 Collecting pertinent information and data provides an insight into the way customers think, what their needs are, what their buying patterns are, and where they are located.

 Additionally, research can help you monitor market trends, gives you an idea what competitors are doing, and may reveal gaps in the market you can exploit.
 It can also assist in the preparation of sales forecasts, which you’ll need for your business plan.

 Even if you are simply Sue Smith the Plumber you are a ‘brand’, and that means much more than a distinctive logo.
 That said, all design elements associated with your business are an important part of its brand and influence how memorable it is.